'When we're training, we're free': Instructor fights to save Indigenous martial art | CBC News

 It's called Okichitaw, an Indigenous martial art passed down the generations by the Cree.

-"It has to go on in the future," says Lepine, who learned the techniques from his uncles when he was growing up in Manitoba.
+"It has to go on in the future," says Lepine, who learned the techniques from his uncles when he was growing up as a Plains Cree in Southern Manitoba.

 "It's intimidating for me knowing that I'm one of the last ones able to hold this information, but I need to share it with others to make sure that we move forward with it."